van-richard/CodingNotes/_sources/notebooks/00-quickstart/index.md

 *I intended for this to be read within 30 minutes...
 Sorry!
 (December 9, 2023)*

 For those with no background in programming, there is a lot to take in.
-The goal of this section is

- So don't rush, look at other examples, and ask lots of questions!

 **Objective.** To become familiar with: